joeclark-phd/databasebook-postgres/manuscript/chapter06.md

-# Chapter 6: Logic in the database
+# Logic in the database

 coming soon